How to Make a Christmas Fruitcake From Scratch

 Christmas Fruitcake Recipe

 Here is a recipe for the traditional Christmas fruitcake.
-I have included step-by-step instructions with videos and pictures, which makes the recipes easy to follow.
+I have included step-by-step instructions with videos and pictures, which makes this recipe easy to follow.
 There is also a video of my 84-year-old mother making this cake at the end of the article.